microsoft/VirtualClient/website/docs/workloads/nasparallel/nasparallel-profiles.md

   | Username                  | Required.
 See 'SSH Requirements' above                                          | No default, must be supplied |

 * **Profile Runtimes**
-  The following timings represent the length of time required to run a single round of profile actions.
+  See the 'Metadata' section of the profile for estimated runtimes.
+These timings represent the length of time required to run a single round of profile actions.
 These timings can be used to determine minimum required runtimes for the Virtual Client in order to get results.
-These are estimates based on the number of system cores.
+These are often estimates based on the number of system cores.

-  * (2-cores/vCPUs) = 4 - 5 hours

 * **Usage Examples**
   The following section provides a few basic examples of how to use the workload profile.